nautobot/nautobot-ansible/docs/plugins/lookup_graphql_lookup.rst

 ..
 Collection note

 .. note::
-    This lookup plugin is part of the `networktocode.nautobot collection <https://galaxy.ansible.com/networktocode/nautobot>`_ (version 4.0.1).
+    This lookup plugin is part of the `networktocode.nautobot collection <https://galaxy.ansible.com/networktocode/nautobot>`_ (version 4.1.0).

-    You might already have this collection installed if you are using the ``ansible`` package.
-    It is not included in ``ansible-core``.
-    To check whether it is installed, run :code:`ansible-galaxy collection list`.

     To install it, use: :code:`ansible-galaxy collection install networktocode.nautobot`.
+    You need further requirements to be able to use this lookup plugin, see :ref:`Requirements <ansible_collections.networktocode.nautobot.lookup_graphql_lookup_requirements>` for details.

     To use it in a playbook, specify: :code:`networktocode.nautobot.lookup_graphql`.